barricklab/mutant-protein-stability/PyRosetta_stampede_compile_scripts/Readme.md

 $WORK/src/stampede_pyrosetta_local_compile/rosetta_src_2016.13.58602_bundle/main/source/build/PyRosetta/linux/namespace/release
 ```

-Finally, to be able to load the PyRosetta module from any location, you need to include the following lines in your `~/.idevrc` file:
+Finally, to be able to load the PyRosetta module from any location, you need to include the following lines in your `~/.bash_profile` and `~/.idevrc` files:

 ```
 export LD_LIBRARY_PATH=[PATH/TO/PYROSETTA/RELEASE/DIR]release/rosetta:$LD_LIBRARY_PATH